 Below, we’ll get into each of these three things in greater detail.

 An article on Foleon gets into audience building in greater detail, but here are the points to keep in mind.
 First and foremost, you’ll want to know where your audience can be found.
-Social media, YouTube, radio ads… there is a myriad of options.
-The key is to find the intersection between what you can manage with media your audience uses.
+Social media, YouTube, radio ads… There are a myriad of options.
+The key is to find the intersection between what you can manage with the media your audience uses.

 A content calendar is a very useful tool to ensure your editorial themes are delivered and repeated often.
 But something that is critical and overlooked is the need of being systematic and careful with the content you post.
 Use a service that can collect and explain your data to your small business.
 It’s a very complicated balance, but it certainly is vital if you want your content to shine.